-The Urbana Dance Company teaches dance and performance that enriches people’s lives and builds confidence and connection to others.
-Our goal is for students to build and strengthen their relationships gain self-awareness, become empowered community leaders, and develop an appreciation for great artistry and imagination.
+The Urbana Dance Company teaches dance and performance that enriches people’s lives and builds confidence and connection.
+Our goal is for students to build and strengthen their relationships, gain self-awareness, become empowered community leaders, and develop an appreciation for great artistry and imagination.

 The Urbana Dance Company teaches from the perspective that human beings are eager for new information, new insights, new experiences, and new skills.
 Allowing this inherent attitude to flourish is the key job in the promotion of learning at Urbana Dance Company.
 The students must feel good about themselves, know they are cared for by the instructor, and feel accepted and secure in the learning environment.
 Instructors are encouraged to have a relaxed, aware, and eager attitude to help create a dynamic learning environment.